AshiqAR/Data-Structures-and-Algorithms/README.md

 # KTU_S3_DSLab
 You can find most of the data structures programs implemented in C

+## Exercises
+1. Implement a doubly linked list in C
+2. Write a C program to evaluate a post fix expression
+3. Write a C program to convert an infix expression to postfix expression
+4. Implement a C program to represent Polynomial using Linked List
+5. Implement a C program to represent Polynomial Sum using Linked List
+6. Polynomial Representaion using Arrays
+7. Sparse matrix representaion in C and Operations on Normal form

 ### Sorting
 1. Bubble Sort
 2. Insertion Sort